 Such measures could serve as a first pilot strategy for breaking new global governance ground, due to the urgency of the climate challenge and the need for rapid action.
 It is an issue with widespread support from states and the broader public with a relatively strong legal foundation in the Paris Agreement.
 However, while climate change is perhaps the most pressing global environmental crisis, climate governance needs to overlap with many other problems and ultimately, they could be tackled together by a Global Environment Agency evolving out of UNEP.

-The report is available on the Global Challenges Foundation website.
+The report is available on the Global Governance Forum website.